owdproject/owd-client/README.md

 - Fully extendable through pages and Vue components
 - Notifications, terminal commands, multiple themes
 - Vuex, Vue Router and Vue i18n implemented by default
-- Vuetify.js and Moment.js implemented by default
+- Compatible with Vuetify and Quasar Framework
 - TypeScript and Vite support

 ## About this project